buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_1_Call_Candy_Machine_From_App.md

 const goLiveData = candyMachine.data.goLiveDate.toNumber();
 ```

-When we do `fetch` here, we're **actually hitting the Solana Devnet** to retreive this data.
+When we do `fetch` here, we're **actually hitting the Solana Devnet** to retrieve this data.
 It's looks a lot like we're hitting an API, but, we're actually hitting the blockchain!

 ### 🧠 **Render the CandyMachine component.**